 You can technically swim in Cedar Key.
 Cedar Key Beach is the main beach in Cedar Key, which has a designated swimming area.

 There are a few other small waterfront beaches scattered around the island, but none of the beaches are really a main-draw.
+The beaches on Cedar Key are not why people visit the island.

 The beaches in Cedar Key are mainly used for sunbathing, kayak launching, and other things besides swimming.